Surveyors plan, direct and conduct survey work to determine the position of boundaries, locations, topographic features and built structures.

 - an increase in the number of building and construction projects, such as KiwiBuild

 - ongoing infrastructure projects.

-As a result, the job of surveyor appears on Immigration New Zealand's long-term skill shortage list.
-This means the Government is actively encouraging surveyors from overseas to work in New Zealand.
+As a result, surveyor appears on Immigration New Zealand's long-term skill shortage list and Immigration New Zealand's construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled surveyors from overseas to work in New Zealand.

 Demand for surveyors highest in Auckland

-Demand for surveyors is highest in Auckland due to an increase in construction and infrastructure projects in response to the city's population growth.
+Demand for surveyors is highest in Auckland due to an increase in construction and infrastructure projects because of the city's population growth.